SonnyFishback/introduction-to-serverless-framework/README.md

 Instead of a tightly coupled API that is deployed as a single artifact, you can change and deploy your serverless API code one function at a time.

-This means faster development speed, less downtime and highly flexible architecture that is very easy to change.
+This means faster development speed, less downtime and a highly flexible architecture that is very easy to change.

 Now that we understand the WHAT of serverless let's talk about the HOW.